-Each of these items are created in my little light-filled garden studio on the River Lea on the outskirts of London.
-I design, pattern cut and fit, then make up each garment using carefully sourced textiles and high quality notions.
-Pairing minimal silhouettes with playful details and fanciful twists, I gravitate towards dark and neutral colours and incorporate hand finishing into all of my pieces.
+Each of these items is created in my light-filled garden studio, adjacent to my canalboat home on the magical River Lea on the outskirts of London.
+Every garment is slow made using carefully sourced textiles and the best quality notions that I can find.
+I use only fabric made from natural fibres and mother of pearl, wood and metal buttons.
+Pairing minimal silhouettes with playful details and fanciful twists, I gravitate towards dark and neutral colours and traditional methods of making.

-As a teenage wannabe punk I dabbled in seamstressing, cobbling together faux fur dresses and sewing zippers into the seams of my trousers.
-I was first drawn to bespoke tailoring when I moved to London in 2011.
-I enrolled in an east London college that offered a specialist tailoring program, and then briefly went on to Savile Row to learn trouser making.
+I was first attracted to bespoke tailoring a number of years ago because I wanted to find work that I could do on my boat in times of limited electricity.
+I loved the idea of sitting next to the wood burning stove in the depths of winter with a pile of finishing in my lap.
+I enrolled in a specialist tailoring program at an east London college, and then briefly went on to Savile Row to learn trouser making.
 As I whiled away the hours stitching by hand in the basement workroom, I daydreamed of all the things I wanted to make and wear.
-I felt restricted by tradition but absorbed by the romance and methodology of the craft, and the functionality and longevity of the garments.
+I felt restricted by tradition but was absorbed by the methodology of the craft, and the functionality and longevity of the garments being created.

-My aim is to find the balance between traditional and modern methods of making, in order to craft expressive, durable clothing that can be worn with ease in every day life.
+My aim is to strike a balance between traditional and modern methods of making, to incorporate elements of my training into the creation of expressive and durable clothing that can be worn every day.

 I am inspired by the characters I meet on the rivers and canals of Greater London, neighbours and friends who are making a living out of what they can make with their own two hands, subculture, film, literature, travel to complicated places and spending time in nature.